 Video content is no longer an optional component of social media marketing; it's a primary driver of engagement, reach, and audience connection.
 Platforms like TikTok, Instagram, and YouTube have trained users to prefer dynamic, visual storytelling, and their algorithms heavily favor it.
 A robust video strategy involves creating content in multiple formats tailored to each platform, from bite-sized Reels and Shorts to in-depth YouTube tutorials and professional LinkedIn explainers.

 This multi-format approach ensures your message reaches different audience segments where they are most active.
 For example, a tech company can use short-form video on TikTok to explain a complex programming concept visually, while using longer-form content on YouTube for detailed coding tutorials.
+According to Wyzowl's 2025 Video Marketing Statistics report, 91% of businesses now use video as a marketing tool, and 87% of marketers say video has directly increased their sales.
 This diversification is one of the most effective social media marketing best practices for maximizing impact and repurposing core ideas efficiently across the digital landscape.

 How to Implement This Practice